TigerHix/BossbarLib/README.md

 BossbarLib.getHandler().clearBossbar(player);
 ```

 Do note that, `getBossbar(Player)` will instantiate a bossbar for that player if the player does not have one.
-For determining whether or not a player has a bossbar displayed, please use:
+For determining whether or not a player has a bossbar displayed, use:

 ```java
 BossbarLib.getHandler().hasBossbar(player);
 ```

+instead.

 Get used of `BarAPI.setMessage(Player, String)`-alike methods?
 --------------